Kirus971/dwh/README.md

 # Simple DWH with Google sheets
-There are my example of ETL on airflow with Postgres and S3.
+My first project with ETL on airflow with Postgres and S3.

 ## google sheet api
 rus - https://habr.com/ru/articles/575160/